mayahq/mayalabs-sdk-python/EXAMPLES.md

 ```
 1. from SQL fetch 'all users who live in Bangalore'
-2. show in a table with button labelled Modify
+2. show in a table with button labelled 'Modify'
-    - 2.1. edit in a form with fields User, Name, Email
+    - 2.1. edit in a form with fields 'User, Name, Email'
     2.1. go to step 3
 3. write all data into google sheet
 ```